CS 4328 Parallel Computing

 Policies:

 Students are responsible for the materials assigned from the book and the lecture notes.
-To pass this course a passing grade on both programming assignments and exams is required.
+To pass this course a passing grade on both labs & programming assignments and exams is required.
 No make up tests will be given.
-You are expected to turn in your own work on time.
-Assignments submitted at any later time without an approved excuse will not be accepted.
-In any circumstances, late submission will cause a loss of 10 points per day (including weekends), and no submission late more than 1 week will be accepted.
+Late submission of assignment will cause a loss of 10 points per day (including weekends), and no submission late more than 1 week will be accepted.
 All missed grades will be recorded as zero.
-It is up to you to determine the version of your assignment to be graded.
-You must weigh the late penalty against the completeness of your assignment.

 General University Policies and Procedures: All students are subject to UH-Downtown's Academic Honesty Policy and to all other university-wide policies and procedures as they are set forth in the UH-Downtown University Catalog and Student Handbook.
 The Academic Honesty Code is embraced by all members of the University of Houston-Downtown academic community and is an essential element of the institution’s academic credibility.
 The Honesty Code states "We will be honest in all our academic activities and will not tolerate dishonesty."
 The purpose of the Academic Honesty Policy is to deal with alleged violations of the Honesty Code in a fair and consistent manner.
 The policy is administered jointly by students and faculty.
 It is each student's responsibility to read and understand the Academic Honesty Policy.
 It may be found in the Student Handbook.